Promoting Compliance Management

 - Use of Compliance Reporting System

 - Dealing with Protection of Personal Information, Individual Number Act, and Exhaustive Information Security

 - Measures for Ensuring the Transparency of Corporate Activities

-- Approach to Clinical Research Support
+- Research Support Initiatives

-In conducting its global business operations, the Daiichi Sankyo Group is committed to practicing good corporate ethics and views compliance as the foundation for its corporate management.
-We remain compliant with all relevant laws and regulations and conduct compliance management with a strong focus on ensuring the highest level of ethics and social consciousness, which is essential for a life science-oriented company.
+At the Daiichi Sankyo Group, we define integrity as one of our Core Values.
+We have therefore positioned compliance as the standard we use in making decisions and value judgments.
+In conducting our global business operations, we remain compliant with all relevant laws and regulations and conduct compliance management with a strong focus on ensuring the highest level of ethics and social consciousness, which is essential for a life science-oriented company.

-To guide us in these efforts, we have established the Daiichi Sankyo Group Corporate Conduct Charter and the Daiichi Sankyo Group Individual Conduct Principles (ICP), which are applied throughout our operations.
+To guide us in these efforts, we have established the Daiichi Sankyo Group Corporate Conduct Charter (Charter) and the Daiichi Sankyo Group Individual Conduct Principles (ICP), which are applied throughout our operations.
 Based on the essence of the Charter and the ICP, the Company and other Group companies have developed compliance conduct standards appropriate to their respective regions and social requirements.
 Awareness regarding these standards is being entrenched among all executive officers and employees.

-Directives for Initiatives
+Direction for Initiatives

 - Appropriate operation of the global compliance system